-You cannot run the Bat Classify UK plugin on PROJECT FILE.
+You cannot run the Bat Classify UK plugin on a zero crossing file or a PROJECT FILE.
 If you would like to use Bat Classify UK, then you will need to run it on files stored directly on your drive.
 Secondly, ensure a file is open in the spectrogram window, the Bat Classify UK button will appear beneath the window.